 Preheat oven to 350 degrees.
 With a hand-beater or other mixer, mix all the cookie ingredients together until well-blended (the dough will be quite thick–almost like play-dough).
 With your hands, roll the dough into small balls, about 1″ in diameter.
 Bake the cookies for 8-9 minutes.

 For the frosting, mix all four ingredients together until frosting has the desired consistency.
 (Tip: I wouldn’t add all the sugar at once–instead, add about half of it at a time and work your way up until the frosting has the desired consistency.
-For a thicker frosting, add more than the recommended amount of powdered sugar).
+I often don’t use the full amount called for in the recipe).

 When the cookies have cooled down sufficiently (or until you can’t wait any longer), go ahead and frost one of those babies and eat it with a big ol’ glass of milk.
 Or, if you want to do an Oreo thing, slap another cookie on top.